marskar/BIOF309_Fall2017/README.md

 ------------------

-This course is designed for non-programmers, biologists, or those without specific knowledge of python to learn how to program.
+This course is designed for non-programmers, biologists, or those without specific knowledge of Python to learn how to program.
-Week by week we will slowly build up your skills and understanding of programming and the python language.
-As with learning any language you will get as much out of this class as you put in more effort.
-There will be in class demonstrations,using [Jupyter Notebooks](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html), activities to be completed outside of class, mostly using [DataCamp](https://www.datacamp.com), and homework for you to practice and learn at your own pace.
+Week by week we will slowly build up your skills and understanding of programming and the Python language.
+There will be in class demonstrations, using [Jupyter Notebooks](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html), activities to be completed outside of class, mostly using [DataCamp](https://www.datacamp.com), and homework for you to practice and learn at your own pace.

 Learning Objectives
 -------------------

 By the end of this course you should be able to:
 1. Look at a task and determine if you can or should automate it
-2. Create working python programs
+2. Create working Python programs
-3. Understand the difference between different object types in python (i.e. lists, dicts)
+3. Understand the difference between Python object types (i.e. lists, dicts)
-4. Do basic data analysis with python
+4. Perform data analysis and visualization with Python
+5. Use git for version control and collaboration
+6. Demonstrate your Python skills with a project

 Logistics
 ---------